yutaokkots/2023-solitaire/README.md

 This is Tr'ondëk, also known as Klondike or Solitaire.
 The classic game was recreated using HTML, CSS, and vanilla JavaScript over the course of a week.
+<a href="https://yutaokkots.github.io/2023-solitaire/">You can play it here</a>, although it still needs work:

 The card game, Klondike, was said to have been named after the Tr'ondëk (The Klondike River), located in the Yukon Territory in North-Western Canada.
 Tr'ondëk means "hammer-rock river" in the Hän language, which is spoken by the First Nation Tr'ondëk Hwëch'in people.